pepopowitz/your-first-react-app-exercises/exercise-11/README.md

 👉 Convert the `Card`, `FriendProfile`, and `Page` components to use CSS Modules.

+If you get stuck, see the `./complete` folder for possible solutions.

 ### Combining class names

 One interesting problem with CSS Modules is that applying multiple classes to an element is not as simple as in component CSS files.